miner34006/Skyskanner-bot/README.md

 # Ticket parser for vk

 This program allows you to search for flights according to various criteria with notification when their cost decreases.
+The program is built on microservice architecture.
+It is divided into 3 services (in plans to make 4 services with a database):
+* controller,
+* bot,
+* scanning system (parser).

+The controller receives messages from users via vk longPoll server and sends instructions for the bot.
+Depending on the type of instruction, the bot determines the necessary actions and sends a response to the user.

 ## Getting Started